austin-lai/TryHackMe-WriteUp/TryHackMe(THM)-Custom Wordlists/README.md

 Difficulty: **Easy**

+The room is completed on July 25th, 2021

 The room recommends using either fcrackzip or John the Ripper for cracking the passwords.

 Personally --- suggest to use JTR with zip2john, you can install JTR or it comes with Kali.